 English Language Ability

-Early Learning Center and Elementary School: In the younger elementary grades, immersion in the English language curriculum is usually sufficient for children to quickly develop proficient English language skills.
-On this basis, children may be admitted to our ELC (ages 3 and 4) and elementary school (grades K - 5) regardless of their level of English proficiency.
-However, we do not advise mid-year admission for grade 5 students with minimal English ability, as the curriculum in the second half of the school year calls for considerable proficiency with respect to presentation of the PYP Exhibition.
-If we have some concern regarding an applicant’s ability to access the curriculum, we may require the applicant to attend school on a trial basis without obligation.
+Early Learning Center and Elementary School: In the ELC and Elementary school children are admitted regardless of their level of English language proficiency, providing there are no other additional learning needs.
+However, we do not advise mid-year admission for Grade 5 students with minimal English ability.
+If we have some concerns regarding an applicant’s ability to access the curriculum, we may require the applicant to attend school on a trial basis without obligation.
+In the case of Grade 5 applicants applying mid-year, we may also request an EAL assessment.

 We uphold the principles of a balanced education rooted in the firm belief in inclusion.
 Academic excellence is reflected in our philosophy of supporting and celebrating the diversity of learning needs within the school community.
 We endeavor to accommodate students with diverse learning needs to achieve their highest potential while celebrating their unique learning strengths and needs.
-Applicants with mild social/emotional issues, learning difficulties or other special needs are referred to our learning support staff for evaluation.
-Admissions decisions are made by the relevant principal (in the case of high school, by the head of academics in consultation with the secondary principal) based on the recommendation of the learning support staff.
-If we determine that we are unable to accommodate a candidate’s special needs, we will endeavor to direct parents to more suitable options.
-However, it should be noted that there are limited English language-based resources to support children with special needs in the Tokyo-Yokohama area.
+Applicants with mild social/emotional issues, learning differences or other learning needs are referred to our learning support staff for review.
+Admissions decisions are made by the relevant principal based on the recommendation of the learning support staff and in consideration of available learning support resources.
+If we determine that we are unable to accommodate a candidate’s learning needs, we will endeavor to direct parents to more suitable options.
+However, it should be noted that there are limited English language-based resources to support children with additional learning needs in the Tokyo-Yokohama area.

 Children of Japanese Nationals